asadfiroz/NYC-AirBnb-PowerBI-Dashboard/docs/data_model.md

 | fact_listings[cancellation_policy] | dim_cancellation_policy[cancellation_policy] | Many-to-one | Single |
 | fact_listings[last review] | dim_date[Date] | Many-to-one | Single |

 All five relationships are single-direction.
 Bidirectional (both-way) filtering was deliberately avoided.
 While it is occasionally convenient, it introduces ambiguity in the filter context that can produce silently incorrect aggregations.

-## Design trade-off: star, not snowflake

-The dim_neighbourhood table contains both borough and neighbourhood, which denormalizes what could be a parent-child hierarchy across two separate dimensions.
-This was an intentional choice for simpler relationships and faster queries.
-The trade-off is that any future change to borough-level attributes would require a model adjustment.